Table of Contents:

 How to Make the Most of Your Staff Survey

 Our first staff survey on inclusion was important, but it wasn’t perfect.
-Here’s what we’ve learned so far on how to make a survey process as valuable as possible.
+Here’s what we’ve learned so far about how to make a survey process as valuable as possible.

 Make a plan for what to do with the results before you have them.
 The committee that created the survey had a plan for how to administer it and analyze the responses, but no strategy for what to do with the results.
 Because we hadn’t thought through next steps ahead of time, it took nearly nine months for the results to be presented to all of our staff.
 In between: